 When we are open there’s Jazz!
-Tonight July 21st 7-10pm, La Cour, French Restaurant & Jazz Club, presents Sweet Street Jazz Quartet.
+November 30th 7-10pm, La Cour, French Restaurant & Jazz Club, presents Sweet Street Jazz Quartet.

 Sweet Street will swing your world!
 This innovative quartet mashes up jazz, Broadway and pop into an entertaining, unforgettable experience.
 Vocal duets and intriguing instrumentals power the fun.
 Come see why they’ve been packing the house!
 Reservations strongly encouraged.

 Lead singer Danielle Dubois brings an exciting, unique flavor to Sweet Street.
 Her musical theater background and jazz stylings are garnished with a modern R&B twist, adding a dynamic dimension to the band’s mad mashups and superlative standards.

 With a musical theater degree from Saint Mary’s University of Minnesota, Danielle is well versed in singing, acting, dancing and directing.
 She has performed in numerous productions including The Drowsy Chaperone, Medea, Hamlet and Our Town, and has directed several short plays.
 She has also stud

 is a jazz pianist/singer with a difference.
 A classical pianist and composer since age four, he performed his own works, along with those of the great composers, at University of Miami recitals when he was just eight years old.
 His improvisation and ear skills showed themselves early, causing his piano teacher great consternation as Michael improvised riffs on Beethoven and Kabalevsky sonatas instead of playing the pieces as written.